nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 &nbsp;&nbsp;
 1c.
-TABS detects a missing or an empty required field.
+The group does not consist any members.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 1c1.
+TABS displays that the group does not have any members.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+Use case ends.

+&nbsp;&nbsp;
+1d.
+TABS detects missing or invalid fields.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+1d1.
 TABS displays the format of the command and the required fields.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Use case ends.